GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Codify.md

 ---

 # Enumeration
-First we start with a port scanning on the machine's ip to identify ports opened:
+I will start with a port scanning on the machine's ip to identify ports opened:

 ```bash
 ❯ sudo nmap -sVC -p- --open -sS --min-rate 5000 -n -Pn 10.10.11.239 -oN targeted